 - How do I obtain the Communicator for Mac?

 Communicator for Mac is distributed with Office 2011.
-If you do not already have Office 2011 you may obtain it by contacting the IS Help Desk at x4357 or firstname.lastname@example.org.Communicator for Mac 2011 is also available via myNEU Software Downloads See the Communicator Installation page for install directions.
+If you do not already have Office 2011 you may obtain it by contacting the ITS Service Desk at 617.373.4357 (xHELP) or firstname.lastname@example.org.Communicator for Mac 2011 is also available via myNEU Software Downloads See the Communicator Installation page for install directions.

 **Once Communicator is installed it is important that you check for updates.
 An issue exists in version 13.0.0 that will prevent you from logging in.**